Adrienne A. Jones: Speaker of the House of Delegates

 Jones took over as Acting Speaker of the Maryland House of Delegates on April 7, 2019, following the death of then-Speaker Michael E. Busch.
 A few days later, following Busch's funeral, she announced that she would run for Speaker, becoming the first candidate to declare an intention to run.
 She withdrew her candidacy later that month after failing to secure enough support, and endorsed state delegate Dereck E. Davis.

 In a special session on May 1, the House of Delegates unanimously elected Jones as Speaker of the House by a vote of 139–0, following a stalemate between delegates Maggie McIntosh and Davis, the remaining two candidates for speaker, that ended in both bowing out of the Speaker's race in favor of Jones.
 Jones is both the first female and first African-American speaker in Maryland state history, and only the third Black woman to serve as state House speaker overall following Karen Bass of California and Sheila Oliver of New Jersey.
 In September 2019, she selected state delegate Sheree Sample-Hughes to succeed her as speaker pro tempore.

+During her tenure as Speaker, Jones supported the implementation of the Blueprint for Maryland's Future and a number of social justice issues, including increased funding for historically underfunded historically Black colleges and universities (HBCUs), police reform, and ensuring equity licenses in the state's recreational cannabis and sports betting industries.
+She also supported efforts to enshrine the right to an abortion into the Constitution of Maryland, an effort previously shepherded by her predecessor.
+In April 2022, Jones signed 103 Maryland measures into law together with Republican Governor Larry Hogan and Maryland Senate president pro tempore Melony G. Griffith, marking the first time that two Black women had taken part in such a ceremony as Maryland's presiding officers.

+On December 4, 2025, Jones announced that she would step down as speaker of the Maryland House of Delegates, effective immediately.